Swimming Pool Covers: The Good, the Bad, and the Ugly

 I have seen cases where auto covers will cause the water to get over 95°F, which feels like taking a bath at that point and is not very refreshing at all.

 The other problem with auto covers is the fact that they are not "true" winter covers.
 Although they are rated to hold about 2,000 lbs, a heavy snow load can cause these covers to cave-in.
 If your decision is to use your automatic cover as a winter cover, you'll need to monitor it closely throughout the winter to prevent potentially significant damage.
 Be sure to check out our article on winter maintenance for automatic pool covers.

-At River Pools, we manufacture and install world-class fiberglass swimming pools for customers across North America.
-If you're interested in buying a fiberglass pool, feel free to reach out to us to request pricing, browse our pool gallery, or download our free ebook below to get started.
+If you're interested in buying a fiberglass pool, feel free to reach out to an independent installer near you to request pricing, browse our pool gallery, or download our free ebook below to get started.